ModuKai/RateMyCSProfessor/docs/design/RCSP_SDD.md

     <td>
       <p>Students share a probably irrational fear that sharing their real identity on rating websites puts them in danger of receiving biased grades by professors in the loop.</p>

-      <p>Our student profile feature will differ from the usual type to accomodate for this widespread belief; it is made impossible for one's profile to be referenced from one of their individual ratings until that rating has aged at least 6 months.</p>
+      <p>Our student profile feature will differ from the usual type to accommodate for this widespread belief; it is made impossible for one's profile to be referenced from one of their individual ratings until that rating has aged at least 6 months.</p>

       <p>Student profiles will consist of many of the usual details held in any typical user profile, along with references to ratings they've posted which are at least 6 months old.</p>
     </td>